berserkware/installies/docs/source/guides/using-the-cli.rst

 Installing the CLI
 ------------------

-You can install the CLI through the `Installiss app <https://installies.org/apps/installies>`_ on Installies.
+You can install the CLI through the `Installies app <https://installies.org/apps/installies>`_ on Installies.
 You will need python and pip installed for the install script and CLI to work.

 .. code-block::